hed-standard/hed-specification/docs/source/03_HED_formats.md

 All sections are required, although they may be empty.

 Top nodes in the schema are enclosed by pairs of three single quotes (`'''`).
-The levels of other nodes is designated by the number of asterisks (`*`) at the beginning of the defining line.
+The levels of other nodes are designated by the number of asterisks (`*`) at the beginning of the respective defining lines.
 Each term is separated from its level-indicating asterisks by a single space.

 Descriptions, which are enclosed in square brackets (`[ ]`),